Canonical India's Karmendra Trivedi says open source technology and cloud computing will continue to drive India's digital economy - ExBulletin

 The Future of Cloud Computing – A Conversation with Karmendra Trivedi of Canonical India

 By 2026, the cloud’s contribution to gross domestic product (GDP) will be between $315 billion and $375 billion, creating direct and indirect jobs for 14 million people in India.
-Karmendra Trivedi, Sales Director of Canonical India, said that Canonical India’s products, including Ubuntu, will help India achieve its dream of becoming a $1 trillion digital economy by 2026 by providing essential support for India’s digital transformation.
-Emphasizes the critical role of open source technology and cloud computing in advancing Despite the challenges of implementation, Trivedi stresses that cloudhis technology can drive innovation, which can drive India’s digital economy.
+Karmendra Trivedi, Sales Director of Canonical India, said that Canonical India’s products, including Ubuntu, will help India achieve its dream of becoming a $1 trillion digital economy by 2026 by providing essential support for India’s digital transformation. emphasizes the important role that open source technology and cloud computing play in driving Despite the challenges of implementation, Trivedi stresses that cloudhis technology can drive innovation, which can drive India’s digital economy.

 |